WingsLikeEagles/Docker_Portainer_setup/README_podman.md

 For more details see:
 https://docs.docker.com/registry/deploying/

-`docker pull registry:2.8.1`
+`podman pull registry:2.8.1`
-`docker volume create registry_data`
+`podman volume create registry_data`
-`docker run -d -p 5000:5000 --restart always -v registry_data:/var/lib/registry --name registry registry:2.8.1`
+`podman run -d -p 5000:5000 --restart always -v registry_data:/var/lib/registry --name registry registry:2.8.1`

-You may need to allow "insecure-registries" if you are just testing locally or in an air-gapped environment.
+You may need to allow "insecure-registries" if you are just testing locally or in an air-gapped environment (non-https).
 https://docs.docker.com/registry/insecure/
 For Podman installations: `podman push --tls-verify=false localhost:5000/my-special-container` should work fine for pushes and pulls locally.